 Tips, Tricks, And Advice To Help You Avoid Jet Lag

 Ask any frequent flier what they dislike most about long-distance flights, and it won’t be long until jet lag comes up.
 The bane of vacationers and travelers everywhere, jet lag is remorseless and indiscriminate.
-Sapping your energy during the day and causing broken, fitful sleep at night, jet lag is a cruel and callous affliction.
+So, the question is, how to beat jet lag?

 Jet lag sufferers can be forgetful, confused, and at risk becoming lost and emotional.
 In extreme cases, jet lag has caused hallucinations and sleep walking.